ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 In conclusion, we found that LLMs, when used appropriately, can significantly speed up the development process.
 However, they should be used in moderation, and while convenient, they can also introduce inefficiencies if completely and uncritically relied upon.

+# Conclusion
+In this project, we developed *Chirp!* as a functioning web application with core social features such as user timelines, posting, and following.

+The development process was organized using GitHub issues and a project board, allowing tasks to be tracked from initial description through implementation and integration.

+Overall, the project demonstrates the use of collaborative development practices, version control, and structured workflows in the implementation of a web application.

 \newpage
 # Appendix